rvillaester/robot-exercise/README.md

         - this is an executable jar
         - double click to run
     - output.log
-        - this file will be created once you've run the robot-exercise-**version**.jar
+        - this file will be created once you've run the jar file
         - this will contain the run outputs